Register Your Spruce Number

 You can also use your public Spruce Health profile once it’s been completely filled out.
 To update your Spruce profile, go to Settings > Organization Profile.

-1. End users opt in by accepting the terms outlined in Example Brand’s organizational agreements.
+1. Users opt in by accepting the terms outlined in your organization's standard agreements, such as your new-patient agreement.

-2. End users opt in by visiting www.examplewebsite.com and adding their phone number.
-They then check a box agreeing to receive text messages from Example Brand.
+2. Users opt in by visiting your website and entering their phone number into an opt-in form.
+They then check a box agreeing to receive text messages from your organization.

 Spruce recommends having SMS opt-in language in your standard organizational agreements, such as your new-patient agreement.